bagustris/bagustris.github.io/researchtheme.md

 ## Research Theme

 My research goals aimed at extracting knowledge from acoustic information (aka acoustic features).
 The examples of this theme are: speech emotion recognition, abnormal sound detection, and audio classication.
 Moreover, the research can be extended to vibration signal.
-My approaches to achieve these goal are defined by: (1) data-drive approach (instead of physical modeling) and (2) focus on practical implemention (not necessary to follow human mechanism).
-For me, science should be able to be implemented, directly.
+My approaches to achieve these goal are defined by: (1) data-drive approach (instead of physical modeling), (2) focus on practical implemention (not necessary to follow human  mechanism), and robustness (how stable the model given any perturbation instead of correctness).
+For me, science should be evidence-based, able to be implemented and consistent.

 ![research_concept](images/research_concept.png)